Sunny Ang: Trial

-In the trial, it was revealed that before her disappearance, Ang had helped Cheok to purchase several insurance policies, and stated that these payouts would be given to her estate or his mother, whom he claimed would become Cheok's mother-in-law once they became married.
+In the trial, it was revealed that before her disappearance, Ang had helped Cheok to purchase several insurance policies, and stated that these payouts would be given to her estate or his mother, who would become Cheok's mother-in-law once they became married.
 He also helped Cheok to find a lawyer to set a will that when she died, her estate would be given to Ang's mother.
-In fact, both Cheok and Ang's mother had never met each other.
+Cheok's and Ang's mothers had never met one another.
 These insurance policies had a total coverage of $450,000 for Cheok.
 One of the insurance policies had expired the day before Cheok went missing, but Ang had extended it for five days just three hours before the diving trip.
 These policies were purchased under the claims that Cheok was an heiress of a chicken farm.
-However, Cheok, who only earned about $90 per month and had resigned from her job a month before her disappearance, had little money to pay the premiums for her vast amounts of insurance policies.
-The prosecution thus charged that due to his undischarged bankruptcy, Ang needed money and thus he had a motive to help Cheok buy the insurance and later solicited her alleged murder.
+Cheok, who only earned about $90 per month and had resigned from her job a month before her disappearance, had little money to pay the premiums for her insurance policies.
+The prosecution alleged that due to his undischarged bankruptcy, Ang needed money and thus had a motive to help Cheok buy the insurance, and later solicited her alleged murder.
 Yusuf bin Ahmad, the boatman who accompanied Ang and Cheok in their trip to Sisters' Islands, became the prosecution's key witness and testified about Ang's demeanour in the course of the search for his missing girlfriend.

 The trial also revealed a possible attempted murder made by Ang on Cheok's life.
-Ang had once drove a car in Malaysia returning from a holiday trip with Cheok in Kuala Lumpur but they met an accident, in which the passenger side was severely damaged but Cheok managed to escape unscathed with a few injuries.
+Ang had once driven a car in Malaysia, returning from a holiday trip with Cheok in Kuala Lumpur, but they had an accident, in which the passenger side was severely damaged.
+Cheok managed to escape with only a few injuries.
 Ang, skilled enough to take part in a Grand Prix, said it was because he was trying to avoid a dog.
 Before the couple's return trip, Ang took out two accident policies — $30,000 for himself and $100,000 for his girlfriend.

-Ang later elected to go to the stand to give his defence.
-Ang mainly argued that he was innocent, stating that Cheok was the woman he loved and intended to marry.
+Ang later elected to go on the stand to give his defence.
+Ang argued that he was innocent, stating that Cheok was the woman he loved and intended to marry.
 When he was asked why he did not go into the water to look for Cheok, Ang only said that Cheok might have been attacked by sharks, and said that the fishermen who dived in were more experienced.
-Ang also claimed that he let Cheok go into the water first out of the basic courtesy of "ladies first".
+Ang claimed that he let Cheok go into the water first out of the basic courtesy of "ladies first".
 Ang also claimed that Cheok had made good progress in learning how to swim and scuba dive, which was in contrast to the many witnesses' testimonies about Cheok's lack of experience and skills.
-He said he put his mother' name into the beneficiaries' list to avoid arousing suspicion should anything happened to Cheok.
-Ang also steadfastly denied that he had a motive to murder Cheok.
+He said he put his mother's name on the beneficiaries' list for the insurance policies to avoid arousing suspicion should anything happen to Cheok.
+Ang also denied that he had a motive to murder Cheok.